 Siegel is the author of an extensive series of personal guides for The Wall Street Journal, including the best seller The Wall Street Journal Guide to Money and Markets (Lightbulb Press), as well as Writing Contracts in Plain English (West Publishing) and Simplified Consumer Credit Forms (Warren Gorham & Lamont).
 He is also the author of One Mans Eye: Photographs from the Alan Siegel Collection, which was published by Harry N. Abrams in October 2000 and Step Right This Way: The Photographs of Edward J. Kelty, published by Barnes & Noble in October 2002.
 Currently, Siegel is writing Simple is Smart with his long-time colleague, Irene Etzkorn.
 In addition, Siegel is a featured columnist for The Huffington Post.

-All American Speakers is a speakers bureau and booking agency providing information on booking Alan Siegel for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Alan Siegel speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Alan Siegel for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Alan Siegel speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Alan Siegel, an inspirational motivational speaker. bio for Alan Siegel agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Alan Siegel